andysodt/findme/README.md

 journalctl -f -u crossbar
 ```

-### Run on port 80
+### Optional: Run on port 80

-Currently, .crossbar/config.json has findme running on port 80.
-By default apache runs on port 80, so you will need to move that (/etc/apache2/ports.conf) or not run apache.
+Currently, .crossbar/config.json has findme running on port 8888.
+This seems to be working fine since we have the website under apache on 80.
+By default apache runs on port 80, so you will need to move that (/etc/apache2/ports.conf) or not run apache if you want to switch to 80.

 Install libcap2:
 ```